 The ‘magical’ nature of the Transformer can also be represented by air imagery.
 Things magically ‘vanish into thin air’.
 Magicians fly in the air on magic carpets, witches fly in the air on their broomsticks.

 We are hard-wired as predators.
 We are capable of killing other living creatures to fulfil our own needs.
 Indeed, our survival, in the past at least, depended on this.
 We are hard wired to employ the qualities of the Transformer to predate on other creatures in this way.
-We need to be dispassionate – we will not be able to follow through on what we need to do if we feel compassion for the creatures we hunt.
+For example, we need to make use of our ability to be dispassionate – we will not be able to follow through on what we need to do if we feel compassion for the creatures we hunt.
 We also need to use our intellect, cunning and logic to entrap our prey; this is all the territory of the Transformer.
 The basic premise here is ‘My survival depends on me destroying you’.
 There is no middle way; there is no place for negotiation; we can’t both survive.

 Most of us don’t wish to be seen as a predator.
 It’s a term that is generally used in a derogatory way in our society.
 However, we all have this instinct within us, and getting to know it will serve us better than putting it into shadow.
 Once we know our internal predator, we can make a conscious choice as to whether or not to act from this place.